 Avoid using high blower speed with more than a single screen in place - and especially with partially obstructed screens.
 If rubbing/scraping noise, remove intake screen opposite motor and check blower wheel clearance.
 Adjust blower wheel on shaft (5/32" hex wrench) if necessary.

-Excessive/very annoying noise when shaking feed tray manually
+Excessive noise from feed tray